Joins Jankovich And Howard On Head Coach Larry Brown's Staff

 Joins Tim Jankovich On Head Coach Larry Brown's Staff

-Tim Jankovich is in his second season (2013-14) as associate head coach at SMU after being named to the position by Head Coach Larry Brown on April 26, 2012.
+Tim Jankovich is in his fourth season (2015-16) as associate head coach at SMU after being named to the position by Head Coach Larry Brown on April 26, 2012.
+He is in his 33rd season as a collegiate coach, including 11 seasons as a head coach.

 Before arriving at Illinois State, he spent five years as an assistant for Kansas coach Bill Self (one at Illinois and four at Kansas).
 During that stretch, their teams made five straight NCAA Tournament appearances, two trips to the Elite Eight and laid the foundation for Kansas' National Championship season in 2008.